UBC-CIC/Quantum-AI/README.md

 # Quantum AI

-This prototype explores how Large Language Models (LLMs) can enhance education by offering a personalized and adaptive learning experience.
-The LLM complements an instructor's role by providing tailored feedback, identifying knowledge gaps, and recommending targeted resources to students.
-This approach resonates with the core principles of personalized education, transforming the learning experience into a journey of self-discovery and growth.
+This prototype addresses the challenges in accessing comprehensive learning materials in the field of quantum matter by leveraging Large Language Models (LLMs) to create a user-friendly platform for users at the Stewart Blusson Quantum Matter Institute.
+The solution will consolidate research on quantum materials into a centralized, interactive database and incorporate generative AI to enhance engagement and accessibility.

 | Index                                               | Description                                             |